Cherry Tomato Confit

 - If your cherry tomatoes are slightly larger, they may need a bit of extra time.
 Just check them at the 60 minute mark if they're super juicy, and if they aren't, let them simmer for a few more minutes.

-How to Use Garlic and Tomato Confit
+How to Use Cherry Tomato Confit

 Recipe FAQs